 So, today I'm taking a deep breath.
 Now all I have to do is inform the people whose deadlines I'll be delaying that I'm busy smelling roses and looking at lilies.
 Piece of cake.
 Well, I'll do it with a smile - that'll help ;-)

-Maybe this post should really be titled "Creative or Crazy?" or "Aliens Live in My Rug... " (I bet that got your attention).
+his post should really be titled "Creative or Crazy?" or "Aliens Live in My Rug... " (I bet that got your attention).
 I've been busy with a million things - I still promise that Enamel PDF, but life is full of distractions (who, me?)... plus, it's taken more time than I expected to complete it.

 my USB tablet device and was inspired to draw some other fun stuff that I'll be using in the future.
 And I don't want you to think I'm not serious about art or inspiration...
 I am totally serious.
 I'm just willing to go with the flow and not afraid to admit that sometimes the craziest things get you to that inspired place.
 The aliens in my rug probably won't lead me anywhere (wink), except onto the next inspiration...
 Now, about that assignment...